• Skip to primary navigation

 Icefields Parkway at Sunrise – photo provided by Tourism Jasper credit Sarah Hatton

-Fun Things to do Along the Way from Calgary to Jasper
+Fun Things to Do Along the Way from Calgary to Jasper

 Be prepared to be overwhelmed with too many cool things to do, no matter what route you choose to get from Calgary to Jasper.
 You will be driving through the most beautiful part of Alberta, so if you have the time, consider making the trip over at least two days, even (or especially!) along the fastest route.